Weekly Bible Notes and Worship Resources

 |Prayers for Sunday and the week ahead :|

 |Intercessions from our Sunday worship|

+These are beautiful words but the more so because they are against the grain of the current rhetoric from politicians.
+Politicians use hurtful words and cruel campaigns which had created an environment in which murder could be seen as a consequence, even on politicians such as these who are peacemakers.
 This is exactly what Jesus telling people in the passage today.
 Our words have consequences and as such how we speak to people is important.

 Jesus tells his followers today that if part of their body causes them to sin they should chop it off.
 Whilst we don't take these words literally, nevertheless we do understand that Jesus is using language to try and make people take his words seriously.
 Like many of the people who have heard these words I have never murdered anybody, but listening to the teachings of Jesus today there is no room for feeling I have achieved any great success.
 Jesus tells his followers that even when we are angry with one another we fall short, and all of us do that.
 The teachings of Jesus today raise the bar in terms of what he expects from us.
 He takes some basic sins as outlined in the Old Testament, like murder, and then looks at the feelings which give rise to them.
 The point is clear, we have to be careful about how we behave towards one another.
 Relationships go wrong a long toime before we commit murder, or adultery and Jesus wants us to deal with the problem before it gets out of control.
 Followers of Jesus must be careful about what goes on inside their heads, before it ever turns into action.
 What we see, think and say is just as important as physical actions themselves.

 Opening Verse of Scripture Psalm 119 v 1

 Blessed are they whose ways are blameless, who walk according to the law of the Lord.

 Collect Prayer for the Day — Before we read we pray